valkum/slick/README.md

     sites/../libraries/slick/slick/slick.css
     sites/../libraries/slick/slick/slick.min.js
 - CTools, for exportable optionsets -- only the main "Chaos tools" is needed.
+  If you have Views installed, CTools is already enabled.
 - libraries (>=2.x)
-- jquery_update with jQuery >= 1.7
+- jquery_update with jQuery > 1.7, perhaps 1.8 if trouble with latest Slick.
 - jqeasing, so available at:
   sites/../libraries/easing/jquery.easing.min.js
+  This is a fallback for non-supporting browsers.

 ## Optional integration
 Slick supports enhancements and more complex layouts.
 - Colorbox
 - Picture, to get truly responsive image using art direction technique.
 - Media, including media_youtube, media_vimeo, and media_soundcloud.
-- Field Collection, to add Overlay image/audio/video over the main image stage.
+- Field Collection, to add Overlay image/audio/video over the main image stage, with additional basic Scald integration for the image/video/audio overlay.
 - Color field module within Field Collection to colorize the slide individually.
 - Mousewheel, download from https://github.com/brandonaaron/jquery-mousewheel,
   so it is available at: